usgpo/cataloging-records-CGP-maintenance-files/README.md

 ## Other LSCM Repositories

-LSCM also maintains and develops four other repositories:
+LSCM also maintains and develops five other repositories:

 - [CGP on GitHub](https://github.com/usgpo/cataloging-records)
 - [All CGP Records (MARC UTF-8)](https://github.com/usgpo/cataloging-records-all-cgp-utf8)